AKA-RONY/Vrinda-Stores_Excel_Data_Analysis/Vrinda Stores Excel_Data_Analysis/README.md

   INSIGHTS:- <br>
      -> 1. We can see that Female do the most shopping. <br>
  <br>
-    q4.soln:-<br>
-    What are the different order status in 2022 ?
+    q4.
+What are the different order status in 2022 ? <BR>
-    => same create pivot table for status (in rows) & order_count(values).
+    soln:-<br> same create pivot table for status (in rows) & order_count(values).
 Then draw a pie graph, you can see the distribution  of status throughout the channels.<br>
     <br>
   INSIGHTS:- <br>
      -> 1. we came to know that majority of the orders had been delivered(90%), 2% of entire order were refunded, 3% were returned & 3% were cancelled.<br>